uyoxh/CS1-Students/projects/project1/README.md

 ### How to do it:
 * This project is expected to be done by each of you individually.
+* Write an brief introduction about yourself, who you are and why you study information management.
 * Please pick a topic that you are interested in.
 * Write a paper or ppt (presentation) with diagrams describing and showing how the parts in the system working together to solve the problem.